principleWindows/win-principle-2020/labs/labs.md

 2. How to create C++/winRT applications
 3. Cache line and multithreads performance

 ## 2 [Lab Two](lab_2/lab_2.md)

+Misson of this class:
+1. Enumerating Registry Subkeys
+2. Deleting a Key with Subkeys
+3. Determining the Registry Size

 ## 3 [Lab Three](lab_3/lab_3.md)